 The Blues had brought in Dave Watson from Sunderland during the summer for a fee of £275,000 with Jeff Clarke moving in the opposite direction.

 Pre-season started with three games in the Anglo Scottish Cup.
-It was a fruitless trip to the seaside as they were beaten 1-0 by Blackpool , then a further 1-0 defeat at Blackburn followed by a home 3-1 win against Sheffield United .
-The Blues pre-season finished with a 1-1 draw in a friendly at non league Macclesfield .
+It was a fruitless trip to the seaside as they were beaten 1-0 by Blackpool , then a further 1-0 defeat at Blackburn followed by a home 3-1 victory over Sheffield United .
+The pre-season finished with a 1-1 draw in a friendly at non league Macclesfield .

 Chairman, Peter Swales wrote in the first programme of the season “This season we have got to fancy ourselves with the addition during the summer of Dave Watson to our defensive strength… There are a lot of things in our favour this time.
 For instance Tony Book has had a full year under his belt as a manager and must be wiser for the experience… The supporters have shown they have faith, we have sold 15,000 season tickets – an all time record for City.”